 Going through and finding the best Paramount Plus shows and movies may have taken a bit of time and effort, but it's also given us a huge sense of nostalgia.
 The new version of CBS All Access is loaded to the gills with some of our favorite shows from Nickelodeon, Comedy Central and MTV.

-And since Showtime is being folded into Paramount Plus (currently available as the Paramount Plus Premium with Showtime bundle) we're going to start including its movies shows in this list, in their own sections.
+The list of shows, though, just got slightly smaller, as 21 Paramount Plus shows just disappeared.
+And since Showtime is now inside of Paramount Plus (currently available as the Paramount Plus with Showtime bundle) we're going to start including its movies shows in this list, in their own sections.

 Oh, and its movie selection isn't that bad either, packing a bunch of classics.
 The annoying thing is that it takes a while to actually find a lot of these titles.
 The A-Z page for movies is full of stand-up comedy specials, making it harder to find the best films on Paramount Plus.
 And we have two new arrivals in Paramount Plus' movies section that we recommend.

 The best Paramount Plus shows

 The great news for Star Trek fans is that Paramount Plus eventually made a show fans seem to universally like with Strange New Worlds.
 Going for classic sci-fi adventure vibes, SNW retells Spock, Urura and Christine Chapel's beginnings.
 But instead of a Captain Kirk, we get Christopher Pike (Anson Mount), the Enterprise's first captain, who makes for a strong anchor for the series. – Henry T. Casey